MS Van Heutsz (1926): Post war commercial service

 Van Heutsz, with registry changed to Amsterdam, began operating with the Koninklijke Java-China Paketvaart Lijnen N.V.
 (Royal Interocean Line) at the end of 1947 after a charter by Nederlands-Indische Regering from March to October 1946.

 The ship resumed its old route to Hong Kong sometimes repatriating Chinese taken in the war and transporting Chinese to Singapore.
 Smuggling and piracy were a problem with several incidents.
 The worst was a case in which the ship was held overnight and looted.
 In the afternoon on 15 December 1947 twenty-five pirates disguised as passengers with arms concealed in luggage took over the ship north of Hong Kong.
 The pirates held the ship overnight and ordered the captain to put into Honghai Bay where loot and six Chinese first class passengers held for ransom were taken off.
 The ship was making the first trip without a Dutch military guard.
 Three of the persons held for ransom were released 19 April 1948 after payment.
 Police raids on resulted in capture of suspects who were identified by the captain and officers of the ship and some recovery was made of the loot.
-The last persons helf for ransom escaped 1 September 1948 after being held by three gangs in twenty-six locations.
+The last persons held for ransom escaped 1 September 1948 after being held by three gangs in twenty-six locations.
 The pirates taking over Van Heutsz were part of well organized pirate gangs associated with syndicates reportedly with shareholders among the prominent and reputable businessmen of Singapore and Hong Kong.

 Van Heutsz returned to KPM service in 1957 to be renamed Barentsz.
 In 1959 the ship was sold for scrapping to Chiap Hua Manufacturing Co.
 Ltd.in Hong Kong.